Local Loves: The Rusty Relic

 Posted by

 Hi!
 I'm Ashley.
-I'm a blogger and a radio personality with a makeup and shoe addiction based out of Boston and the Pioneer Valley.
+I'm a legal specialist, a blogger and a radio personality with a makeup and shoe addiction based out of Boston and the Pioneer Valley.
 These are my (mis)adventures.